subvertnormality/mosaic/README.md

 ### Melody composition

 The pattern tools empower you to create complex harmonic rhythm sections.
-However, it's the [channel](#channel) editor that is the powerhouse of _Mosaic_.
-It allows you to not just utilise patterns, apply them to different scales, and merge them together in interesting ways, but it's also possible to augmenting them afterwards too.
+However, you may now realise it's the [channel](#channel) editor that is the powerhouse of _Mosaic_.
+It allows you to not just utilise patterns, apply them to different scales, and merge them together in interesting ways, but also to augment these with melodies and interest afterwards too.
 Infact, it's possible to create entire songs using just the channel editor alone.
 This is done using [Masks](#masks).
 Masks let you enter trigs, notes, velocities, and chords directly onto the channel editor grid.
-This is especially useful for constructing melodies.

-#### Adding melodic notes over harmony and drums

-TODO

-#### Adding chords

-TODO

-#### Midi input

-TODO

 ### Modulation, movement and interest

-TODO

-#### Sequencer trig locks

-TODO
+A song with a solid chord progression, interesting rhythms, and knock-out melodies written on electronic devices can still end up sounding static and lifeless.
+The key, as you likely already know, is to add dynamics. movement, and interest through the use of copious but deliberate modulation. _Mosaic_ allows you to modulate your voices using [trig parameters](#trig-parameters) and trig locks.
+Trig locks are an Elektron term.
+It essentially means locking a parameter at a specific value on a step.
+You can lock any midi device parameter, mod parameter, the octave of a note, and the scale the note is quantised to.

 ### Song composition

-TODO

-### Save and load

 TODO